brightway-lca/matrix_utils/README.md

 ### `ResourceGroup` class

 A `bw_processing` data package is essentially a metadata file and a bag of data resources.
 These resources are *grouped*, for multiple resources are needed to build one matrix, or one component of one matrix.
-For example, one needs not on the data vector, but also the row and column indices (which are a separate file), to build a simple matrix.
+For example, one needs not only the data vector, but also the row and column indices to build a simple matrix.
 One could also have a `flip` vector, in another file, used to flip the signs of data elements before matrix insertion.

 The `ResourceGroup` class provides a single interface to these data files and their metadata. `ResourceGroup` instances are created automatically by `MappedMatrix`, and available via `MappedMatrix.groups`.
 The [source code]() is pretty readable, and in general you probably don't need to worry about this low-level class, but the following could be useful:

 * `ResourceGroup.data`: The Numpy data vector or array, or the data interface.
 This is the raw input data, duplicate elements are not aggregated (if applicable).
 * `ResourceGroup.sample`: Numpy vector of the data inserted into the matrix, after aggregation (if applicable) and sign flipping.
-* `ResourceGroup.indices`: The Numpy structured data array with **unmapped** indices (i.e. data source ids).
+* `ResourceGroup.indices`: The Numpy structured data array with **unmapped** indices (i.e. data source ids given in the data package).
 Has `row` and `col` columns.
 * `ResourceGroup.row`: Numpy vector of matrix row indices.
 * `ResourceGroup.col`: Numpy vector of matrix col indices.
-* `ResourceGroup.row_disaggregated`: Numpy vector of matrix row indices before summing duplicate entries.
-Only present is `sum_duplicates` is True.
+* `ResourceGroup.row_original`: Numpy vector of matrix row indices before masking and summing duplicate entries.
-* `ResourceGroup.row_disaggregated`: Numpy vector of matrix column indices before summing duplicate entries.
-Only present is `sum_duplicates` is True.
+* `ResourceGroup.col_original`: Numpy vector of matrix column indices before masking and summing duplicate entries.
 * `ResourceGroup.calculate(vector=None)`: Function to recalculate matrix row, column, and data vectors.
 Uses the current state of the indexers, but re-draws values from data iterators.
 If `vector` is given, use this instead of the given data source.
 * `ResourceGroup.indexer`: The instance of the `Indexer` class applicable for this `ResourceGroup`.
 Only used for data arrays.
 * `ResourceGroup.ncols`: The integer number of columns in a data array.
 Returns `None` is a data vector is present.

-### Iterating through arrays

 ## Contributing